lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 **Number of cookies**

-Our assumption here is when we were doing the experiment, the probability for a specific cookie signed to control group or experiment group is the same, which is 50%, so here p = 0.5.
+Our assumption here is when we were doing the experiment, the probability for a specific cookie signed to the control group or experiment group is the same, which is 50%, so here p = 0.5.

 Standard Error of cookies = Sqrt(0.5 * (1 - 0.5) / (345,543 + 344,660)) = 0.0006018